You can post an insurance payment to a patient's ledger.

 The Enter Payment (-) dialog box appears.

-Leave the current date entered in the Date box, or click (or tap) in the box to select a different date.
-However, you cannot backdate a transaction to a date that would cause it to become locked based on your organization's transaction lock setting.
+Leave the current date entered in the Transaction date box, or click (or tap) in the box to select the correct date.

 Enter the Amount of the payment.

-Select the Type of payment received from the insurance carrier: electronic insurance payment or insurance payment by check.
+Select the Method of payment received from the insurance carrier: an electronic insurance payment, an insurance payment by check, or an insurance payment by credit card.

 Enter the payment details, such as the check number, and select the applicable claim.

 Set up the following options:

 Check # - The check number.
-This option is available only if the payment type is a check payment.
+This option is available only if the payment method is Insurance Payment - Check.

 Bank/branch # - The bank account number on the check.
-This option is available only if the payment type is a check payment.
+This option is available only if the payment method is Insurance Payment - Check.

 Additional payment(s) expected later from insurance - The check or electronic payment amount is less than the allowed amount or the amount billed to the insurance carrier.